gargmanik6080/terraform-aws-eks-journey/README.md

-# Terraform Journey for Beginners
+# Terraform AWS EKS Journey

-My evolving Terraform practice repository — from basics to real-world infrastructure.
-Open for all to learn and contribute.
+Infrastructure as Code journey with Terraform, focusing on AWS EKS (Elastic Kubernetes Service) deployment and management.
+From basic EC2 instances to production-ready Kubernetes clusters using Terraform and eksctl approaches.

 ## Project Structure